vemonet/libre-chat/README.md

 > ⚠️ Development on this project has just started, use it with caution

-Easily configure and deploy a self-hosted chat web service based on open source Large Language Models.
+Easily configure and deploy a self-hosted chat web service based on open source Large Language Models (LLMs).

 - 🌐 Free and Open Source chatbot web service with UI and API
 - 🏡 Fully self-hosted, not tied to any service, and offline capable.
 Models and embeddings are pre-downloaded, you are insured your prompts are not send to anyone, and it can run off-line if necessary.
 Forget about API keys!